monicamonin/intro-to-web/README.md

 * We have also given them the basic text of the Emil Ruder essay 'Rhythm' that they will be working with (1.4-page-with-copy-text).
 They should have a read of this over the week and also have a go at applying tags to the content.
 And to bring that file in next week.
 * They should also read through the brief online, https://monicamonin.github.io/intro-to-web/, and bring any questions that have to you next week.

+### For next week
+* Students do a sketch of the image they want to create

-## Overview of Class for 14th of August
+## Overview of Class for 30th July

 ### Download these files first.
 The example code for this week is in the session.2 folder
 #### nb.
 This has been updated so students will also need to download it again